Job description and summary:

-- To support the wider aims of British Council and its cultural relations mission
+- To support the wider aims of the British Council and its cultural relations mission.

-- Plan, prepare and deliver high quality English language teaching that meets the needs of different customer groups taking into account individual learning styles.
-Ensure that lesson materials are tailored appropriately to the needs of particular groups and individuals.
+- Plan and deliver high-quality English language lessons which meet the needs of different customer groups, taking into account individual learning styles – up to the number of contracted teaching hours

-- Monitor and assess progress and provide regular feedback – both written and face to face – to help manage students’ performance throughout the course, and actively promote learner autonomy, using the setting and correction of homework for that purpose.
-Meet individually with parents and students as part of the student’s learning process.
+- Monitor progress and provide regular feedback to help manage students’ performance throughout the course, and actively promote learner autonomy and a sense of progress

 - Ensure safeguarding and guidelines are applied and upheld in line with standards and policy for the following areas: